Prevent this from happening

 Maybe, but we don't recommend keeping the product on your dog during running activities to avoid potential injury.
 One of the great aspects of Splay No More is the flexibility in product versions to meet different needs.
 If you still want to run and play with your dog outside, you can easily slide the Original on/off or hook/unhook the cord with the Max Plus, both of which can be accomplished in seconds.
 (Note: with the Max, you will have to readjust the bands each time you take them off and put them back on, not overly time consuming, but not as quick and easy as the other two versions.)

 Will it interfere with "bathroom" breaks?

-Is this a replacement to a traditional bandage hobble post surgury?
+Is this a replacement to a traditional bandage hobble post surgery?

-We offer 3 different sizes for the elastic bands and the cord between the bands is completely adjustable.
-For the correct band size, measure the width of your dog's leg above the hock / tarsal joint and choose the bands that are the same or slightly smaller than that width.
+We offer 3 different sizes for the elastic bands.
+For the correct band size, measure the width (not circumference) of your dog's leg above the hock / tarsal joint and choose the bands that are the same or slightly smaller than that width.
 The bands are soft elastic cotton bands, so they are flexible and machine washable.
-You want to be sure the bands are not too big and falling down the leg and not too small where they may be tight and uncomfortable.
+You want to be sure the bands are not too big and falling down the leg and not way too small where they may be tight and uncomfortable.
 When in doubt, get the smaller size as a little tension will help keep the bands in place and still won't be tight enough to restrict circulation.

 Medium bands have a 1.75 inch opening.

 Large bands have a 2.5 inch opening

 Our 30-35 pound dog shown on this site was a medium.